libvips/libvips/README.md

 ### libzip

-If available, libvips adds support for creating ZIP-compressed image pyramids with `dzsave`.
+If available, libvips adds support for creating image pyramids with `dzsave`.

 ### libtiff